U8NWXD/oppia-wiki/Contributing-code-to-Oppia.md

 1. Take the time to understand what the code you are changing is doing.
 Sometimes we see PRs for changes that don't do anything useful or that don't make sense given the context of the code.
 These won't get merged.

-1. If you are making a contribution which involves change in some user interface or introduces a new feature, it is good to start with a design doc to avoid wasting efforts later.
+1. If you are making a contribution which involves changing some user interface or introducing a new feature, it is good to start with a design doc to avoid wasting efforts later.
 Follow our [[guide for writing design docs|Writing-design-docs]].

 ### Notes